scylladb/scylladb-docs-homepage/docs/get-started/query-data/schema.rst

 The primary key can be made up of two parts: the partition key and optional clustering columns.
 The ``user_id`` column is the partition key in this example.
-It determines how data is distributed across different partitions (data shards) in the cluster.
+It determines how data gets distributed across the cluster.

 Additional columns, if present, can be specified as clustering columns, which determine the internal sorting of data within a partition.